QuentinBellus/simple-mysql-migrate/README.md

+# Simple-DB-Migrate

-# Dead simple database migration for SQL only
+## Dead simple database migration for SQL only

-# Migrates through code only, no CLI supported
+Migrates through code only, no CLI supported

 ```javascript